-Once it is installed the water meter is still the property of Scottish Water.
+Once it's installed the water meter is still the property of Scottish Water.
 You will receive a bill for the water you use every three months from Scottish Water based on the meter readings.

-If you have arrears for your metered water charges, Scottish Water will send you a reminder, and then a final notice.
-Scottish Water may take action against you to recover the debt, so you may like to sort out your debts.
+If you're in arrears for your metered water charges, Scottish Water will send you a reminder, and then a final notice.
+Scottish Water can take action against you to recover the debt.

 The cost of replacement may be less than the insurance premium you have to pay.

-The local authority environmental health department may be able to help you to measure how much water you get from the supply.
+The council environmental health department may be able to help you to measure how much water you get from the supply.

-There is more about private water supplies at www.gov.scot.
+There's more information about private water supplies on the mygov.scot website.

-If you have a problem because you do not get enough water for the needs of your household you may need to ask Scottish Water to connect you to the mains supply.
+If you're not getting enough water for the needs of your household you may need to ask Scottish Water to connect you to the mains supply.